escowles/recipes/_posts/2025-08-05-peach-ice-cream.md

 1 tsp. vanilla
 * remove custard from heat and stir in vanilla and peach juices, and chill for 2 hours
-* freeze in ice cream maker, adding peach pulp for last 30 seconds
+* freeze in ice cream maker, adding peach chunks for last 30 seconds

 source: <https://houseofnasheats.com/old-fashioned-fresh-peach-ice-cream/>